-Life insurance is a necessary part of every doctor's financial plan --- regardless of medical speciality or career stage.
+Life insurance is a necessary part of every doctor's financial plan — regardless of medical specialty or career stage.

 It protects everything you've worked so hard to build.
 It will also provide for your loved ones if an unexpected tragedy strikes.